Patti LaBelle: Patti LaBelle and the Bluebelles

 Shortly after Robinson signed them, he had them record as the Blue Belles and they were selected to promote the recording of "I Sold My Heart to the Junkman", which had been recorded by The Starlets.
 It was recorded as a Blue Belles single due to label conflict.
 The Starlets' manager sued Harold Robinson after the Blue Belles were seen performing a lip-synching version of the song on American Bandstand.
 After settling out of court, Robinson altered the group's name to "Patti LaBelle and The Blue Belles".
 Robinson gave Holte the name "LaBelle", which meant "the beautiful" in French.
 Initially, a Billboard ad cited the group as "Patti Bell and the Blue Bells".
-In 1963, the group scored their first hit single with the ballad "Down the Aisle" which became a crossover top 40 hit on the Billboard pop and R&B charts after King Records issued it.
+In late 1963, the group entered the top 40 with the ballad, "Down the Aisle", which was distributed by King Records.
+This was soon followed by a rendition of "You'll Never Walk Alone", which was re-released by Cameo-Parkway Records and was another top 40 hit, followed by a rendition of "Danny Boy".

-Later that year, they recorded their rendition of the "You'll Never Walk Alone"; the single was later re-released on Cameo-Parkway Records where the group scored a second hit on the pop charts with the song in 1964.
-Another charted single, "Danny Boy", was released that year.
-In 1965, after Cameo-Parkway folded, the group moved to New York and signed with Atlantic Records where they recorded 12 singles for the label, including the mildly-charting singles "All or Nothing" and "Take Me for a Little While".
-The group's Atlantic tenure included their rendition of "Over the Rainbow" and a version of the song "Groovy Kind of Love".
-In 1967, Birdsong left the group to join The Supremes, and by 1970 the group had been dropped from Atlantic Records as well as by their longtime manager Bernard Montague.

-In 1970, Vicki Wickham, producer of the UK music show Ready, Steady, Go, agreed to manage the group after Dusty Springfield mentioned signing them.
-Wickham's first direction was for the group to change their name to simply Labelle and renew their act, going for a more homegrown look and sound that reflected progressive soul.
+Following the dissolution of Cameo-Parkway in late 1965, the Bluebelles signed with Atlantic Records, where they had modest success with the songs "All or Nothing" and "Take Me for a Little While".
+Their Atlantic debut album, Over the Rainbow, featured their modern soul rendition of the title track.
+Birdsong left the group to join the Supremes in July 1967; three years later, they were dropped from Atlantic as well as their longtime manager Bernard Montague.
+Under the advice of Dusty Springfield, Vicki Wickham, producer of the UK music show Ready, Steady, Go, began managing the trio.
+Wickham's first direction was for the group to change their name to simply Labelle and renew their act, going for a more earthy look and sound that reflected progressive soul.
 In 1971, the group opened for the Who in several stops on the group's U.S. tour.